-Relay offers direct unsubsidized student loans and TEACH grants to help cover costs of attendance for eligible, matriculated, enrolled at least half-time students in Title IV–eligible programs (MAT, Advanced Certification).
-Applicants and students interested in applying for federal financial aid will need to complete the Free Application for Federal Student Aid (FAFSA) at the US Department of Education’s website, Fafsa.gov (Relay’s school code is 042086).
+Relay offers direct unsubsidized student loans and TEACH grants to help cover the costs of attendance for eligible, matriculated, enrolled at least half-time students in eligible programs (MAT, Advanced Certificate).
+Applicants and students interested in applying for federal financial aid will need to complete the Free Application for Federal Student Aid (FAFSA) at the U.S. Department of Education’s website, www.fafsa.gov (Relay’s school code is 042086).
 Applicants for admission may submit their FAFSA before completing the admissions process, but decisions about federal financial aid are not finalized until the admissions process has been completed.
 Students not interested in requesting loans or TEACH grants do not need to submit a FAFSA form.
 Students will need to complete all additional forms to request federal financial aid.
 For more information, access to forms, and instructions, please see Direct Unsubsidized Loans and TEACH Grants.

 Satisfactory Academic Progress and Title IV